robertjakob/rigorous/README.md

 If you use the Rigorous AI Reviewers in your research or project, please cite:

+## Citation

+If you use the Rigorous AI Reviewers in your research or project, please cite:

 ```bibtex
 @software{rigorous_ai_reviewer2025,
   author = {Jakob, Robert and O'Sullivan, Kevin},